ianedwards-jpg/Object_Oriented_Prog_JavaScript/animalAgeSolution.md

 4. Push Function: We will be using a push function to add items identified by the if-statement to the above-array.

 5. Sort Statements: We will need a sort statement to sort the above-age array by age from youngest to oldest.
-Knowing this statement by heart will save you a ton of time in completing this challenge, it is also just very useful to know.
+Knowing this sort statement by heart will save you a lot of time in completing this challenge, it can also be applied to future use cases.

 Lets get started!
 The challenge is defined below.